 After a sell-out class in Brighton in June 2013, I’m running another at the same lovely venue in the Spring.
 Drop me a line now to make sure of your place.

-Looking for ideas for Christmas?
+Looking for ideas for a birthday present?

 If you’d like to buy your loved one a place on one of my Masterclasses, I’ll reserve a provisional slot for them, which they can change if they wish.
 I’ll also send you some material that you can print out and give to them as part of their present.